basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

 stems of its ability to minimize disk head seeks.

-Deleting a value from Bitcask is a two-step process: first, a "tombstone" is recorded in the open file for writes, which indicates that a value was marked for deletion at that time, while references to that key are removed from the in-memory "keydir" information; later, during a merge operation, non-active data files are scanned, and only those values without tombstones are merged into the active data file.
+Deleting a value from Bitcask is a two-step process: first, a [[tombstone|Object Deletion]] is recorded in the open file for writes, which indicates that a value was marked for deletion at that time, while references to that key are removed from the in-memory "keydir" information; later, during a merge operation, non-active data files are scanned, and only  those values without tombstones are merged into the active data file.
 This effectively removes the obsolete data and reclaims disk space associated with it.
 This data management strategy may use up a lot of space over time, since Bitcask writes new values without touching the old ones.

 The compaction process referred to as "merging" solves this problem.
 The merge process iterates over all non-active (i.e. immutable)